deeplearning4j/deeplearning4j/quickstart.md

 * [IntelliJ IDEA](#IntelliJ)
 * [Git](#Git)

 You *must* have all of these installed to use this Quick Start guide.
 DL4J targets professional Java developers who are familiar with production deployments, IDEs and automated build tools.
-Working with DL4J will be easiest if you already have experience in these areas.
+Working with DL4J will be easiest if you already have experience with these.

 If you are new to Java or unfamiliar with these tools, read the details below for help with installation and setup. **Otherwise, skip to** <a href="#examples">DL4J Examples</a>.